gabrielelana/vim-markdown/README.md

 # Highlights
 * Strong support for the Markdown flavour implemented by Github: what you see in Vim is what you get on Github (fenced code blocks, tables, check lists, emoji, ...)
-* Detects Jekyll files and automatically adds support for Liquid template engine
+* Detects Jekyll files and automatically adds support for Liquid template engine and other goodies

 # Why?